operasoftware/devopera/src/articles/_posts/2015-06-03-making-sites-work-opera-mini.md

 The most common question I got in the hallways was “How can I make my site work well in Opera Mini?”.
 The answer is simple: use the development methodology known as Progressive Enhancement.

-*Note that throughout this article, when we refer to “Opera Mini” we mean the full proxy version: that is, Opera Mini/iOS in Opera Mini mode, Opera Mini/ Android in Extreme Mode, and any version of Opera Mini on Windows Phone or feature phones.
-When testing your sites on iOS or Android, please ensure your device is in these modes. ([More on Opera Mini modes](/articles/browsers-modes-engines/).)*
+*Note that throughout this article, when we refer to “Opera Mini” we mean the full proxy version: that is, Opera Mini/iOS in Opera Mini mode, Opera Mini/Android in Extreme Mode, and any version of Opera Mini on Windows Phone or feature phones.
+When testing your sites on iOS or Android, please ensure your device is in these modes. ([More on Opera Mini modes](https://dev.opera.com/articles/browsers-modes-engines/).)*

 ## Progressive Enhancement